-GRI STANDARD DISCLOSURE GRI REFERENCE LOCATION EXPLANATION GHG Emissions continued 305-1(g) Assumptions: Incomplete stationary and mobile fuel records for each month in 2022 were identified and the missing months were estimated from the pattern of usage from the months for which fuel was available.
+GRI STANDARD GRI REFERENCE LOCATION EXPLANATION GHG Emissions continued 305-1(g) Assumptions: Incomplete stationary and mobile fuel records for each month in 2024 were identified and the missing months were estimated from the pattern of usage from the months for which fuel was available.
 There were vehicle emissions from vehicles not owned by Abraj reported in Scope 3.
 It was not clear if these vehicles operate solely within a single Abraj facility or if these vehicles are responsible for transport between different Abraj assets/facilities.
 Thus, the latter was assumed, meaning that these were categorized as Category 1 Scope 3 emissions (i.e. upstream contracted goods and services).
 Abraj has not separately reported the use or consumption of refrigerants.
-Energy indirect (Scope 2) GHG emissions 305-2 Pages 25 and 26, 'Sustainable Energy' section, 'GHG Emissions' page and 'Scope 1 and Scope 2 Emissions' page.
-305-2(a) 1,537.37 tonnes of CO2e 305-2(b) Market-based energy consumption data is not available in Oman (e.g. residual emissions factors) nor does Abraj engage in power purchase agreements or purchase of energy attribute certificates 305-2(c) CO2, CH4, N2O 305-2(d) 2021 305-2(d)(i) The base year for which Abraj has a full year of reporting and which represents a normal year of operation is 2021.
-305-2(d)(ii) 1,164.48 tonnes of CO2e 305-2(d)(iii) N/A 305-2(e) Abraj consumes electricity from the Oman electricity grid.
+EXPLANATION Energy indirect (Scope 2) GHG emissions 305-2 Pages 25 and 26, 'Sustainable Energy' section, 'GHG Emissions' page and 'Scope 1 and Scope 2 Emissions' page.
+305-2(a) 1,566.89 tonnes of CO2e 305-2(b) Both the Location-Based and Market-Based Methods for calculating Scope 2 GHG emissions were conducted for 2023 and 2024.
+Both years rely on primary data collected for Oman's grid from 2023, and it is not anticipated that the grid dynamics changed materially in 2024.
+For example, the number of power plants and the specific power plants themselves in Oman were the same in 2023 and 2024.
+Thus, the Grid Average Emissions Factor that was used for the location based approach is expected to be representative for both 2023 and 2024 without any undue uncertainty.
+For location-based Market Based Approach, the Residual Emissions Factor was used from 2023 data that incorporated final issuance numbers from I-REC Certificates in Oman.
+Currently (as of writing this statement), the Residual Mix Deadline for 2024 has not passed, thus it is not possible to calculate Oman's Residual Mix EF yet, however it is not expected that Issuance numbers will change significantly from 2023 to 2024.
+305-2(c) CO2, CH4, N2O 305-2(d) 2021 305-2(d)(i) The base year for which Abraj has a full year of reporting and which represents a normal year of operation is 2021.
+305-2(d)(ii) 565.07 of CO2e 305-2(d)(iii) N/A 305-2(e) Abraj consumes electricity from the Oman electricity grid.
 Oman does not publish public information on the GHG intensity of its grid.
 Three Pillars Consulting identified the sources of energy used and the types of power plants employed to power the grid from publicly available sources.
 In general, Oman's grid is primary natural gas, with small amounts of renewables (i.e. solar PV).
 The natural gas power plants are a mix of open and closed cycle plants.
 This information was then used by Three Pillars Consulting to model the emissions from an average mix of open and closed cycle combustion of natural gas to create a customized emissions factor.
 305-2(g) Standards - The GHG calculations were done in accordance with the GHG Protocol Corporate Standard, GHG Protocol Scope 3 Standard and ISO 14064.